List of Drawn Together characters: Xandir P. Whifflebottom

-A gay parody of video game and cartoon heroes, particularly Link from The Legend of Zelda and Cloud Strife from Final Fantasy VII.
-Xandir is extremely sensitive, and easily scared or worried; among reality show archetypes, he represents the token gay participant.
+A homosexual and effeminate spoof of young, blonde and handsome swordsman protagonists in video games, particularly Link from The Legend of Zelda series and Cloud Strife from Cloud Strife from the Final Fantasy series.
+Xandir is extremely sensitive and easily scared or worried; among reality show archetypes, he represents the token gay participant.
 At the start of the first season, he often claims to be on "a never-ending quest to save his girlfriend", but in the episode "Gay Bash", along with help from the other housemates, Xandir comes out of the closet and this is often poked fun at by the other males in the house, and criticized by the homophobic Princess Clara.
-Xandir's girlfriend dumped him, but he found new love with a genie reminiscent of the character Genie from Aladdin, who was promptly kidnapped by Xandir's nemesis Lord Slashstab.
+Xandir's girlfriend dumped him, but he found new love with a genie reminiscent of the one from the Aladdin franchise, who was promptly kidnapped by Xandir's nemesis Lord Slashstab.
 Xandir is now officially on a never-ending quest to save his boyfriend, but never really seems to do anything about it.
 It was revealed in "Wooldoor Sockbat's Giggle-Wiggle Funny Tickle Non-Traditional Progressive Multicultural Roundtable!" that he is from the "gay future" five years from the present, and was sent back in time to protect Wooldoor from the heterosexual Terminator.
-This contradicts the notion that he was a confused closet gay with a girlfriend when he entered the show, although the Terminator storyline was very likely only canon to that particular episode.
+This contradicts the notion that he was a confused closet gay with a girlfriend when he entered the series, although the Terminator storyline was very likely only canon to that particular episode.
 He later became good friends with Wooldoor.

 Along with Foxxy, Xandir is often the most sane or reasonable member of the house.
 He is frequently dismayed and surprised at the bizarre and illogical tangents the other housemates often take (especially Captain Hero, whom he shares an odd relationship based upon Captain Hero's particular mood).
-When asked for advice, his tends to be most grounded in the real-world, and he offers useful input.
-In one episode, Toot found a cheat code manual attached to a PlayStation 2 controller in the attic.
+When asked for advice, his tends to be most grounded in the real-world and he offers useful input.
+In “A Tale of Two Cows”, Toot found a cheat code manual attached to a PlayStation 2 controller in the attic.
 When she used it she found that the cheats controlled Xandir.
-Being a video game character means that Xandir has "multiple lives" so even though he is sometimes killed on the show, he reappears without any damage with a counter flashing above his head indicating the number of lives he has left.
+Being a video game character means that Xandir has "multiple lives" so even though he is sometimes killed on the series, he reappears without any damage with a counter flashing above his head indicating the number of lives he has left.

-In original artwork before the show's release, Xandir's hair was dark brown and longer, and his skin tone was much darker.
+In original artwork before the series' release, Xandir's hair was dark brown and longer and his skin tone was much darker.
 He was originally supposed to be a satyr, like the Greek god Pan.
-The lower half of his body was that of a goat, and he possessed horns as well.
+The lower half of his body was that of a goat and he possessed horns as well.